11 Common JAMB 2026 Mistakes and How to Avoid Them

 Using Someone Else’s Phone Number or Email

-Your phone number and email are like your digital ID in JAMB’s system.Yet, thousands of students still make this error.
-In 2023, a candidate used her café attendant’s email.
+For example, in 2023, a candidate used her café operator’s email.
 When her admission offer appeared on CAPS, she didn’t see it because the café operator had forgotten the password.
-By the time she found out, the school had given her space to another candidate.
+By the time she found out, her admission slot had been given to another candidate.

 Why it’s risky:

-- Password recovery becomes difficult.
+• Password recovery becomes complicated.

 Tip:

-- Create a simple Gmail like firstnamelastname@gmail.com.
+• Create a personal email like firstnamelastname@gmail.com.

 Spelling Errors During Registration